-Course Description: AP Psychology is a rigorous, college-level course designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Course #154Full-Year CourseWeighted Value: 1.4Text: Myers' Psychology for the AP Course, David Myers and C. Nathan Wall, 3rd Ed.Prerequisite: Teacher recommendation and successful completion and submission of a summer assignment beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology and are expected to apply these theories to everyday life situations.
-Students will also learn about the methods and ethical considerations psychologists use in their science and practice, and be able to employ these methods as they evaluate psychological research studies.
+Students will also learn about the methods and ethical considerations psychologists use in their science and practice and be able to employ these methods as they evaluate psychological research studies.
 The overall goal of the course is to attain a passing score of 3, 4, or 5 on the College Board AP Exam in May.